-In order to join our practice, you must live within our catchment area.
-This covers all of Salisbury, and most of the surrounding villages.
+In order to join our practice, you must live within our catchment area and be currently living or plan to live in UK for 3 months.
+The catchment area covers all of Salisbury, and most of the surrounding villages.
 If you are unsure, check with our reception team when you come in to register.
 They will be happy to help.

 You will need to complete a practice information sheet, as well as our registration forms.
 These are available in any of our branches or you can download them below.
 If you have a preferred branch that you would like to attend your appointments at, please indicate on your sign up forms.

 If you are on regular medication, please make a 20 minute appointment once you have signed up.
 This will allow our doctors to stay on top of your health care needs.